ravishnu60/chat/README.md

-# Real time chat application
+# Real-time chat application
-It contains the floowing features
+It contains the following features
-  .Chat with people who using this with registered mobile number .Get notification when receive new message
-  .Typing and viwed updates
+  .Chat with people who using this with a registered mobile number .Get a notification when receive a new message .Typing and viewing updates
-# Features may added in future ...
+# Features may added in the future ...
-##### Stay connect with people ######
+##### Stay connected with people ######